This chapter was updated in June 2019 in line with the Children and Social Work Act 2017 and revised statutory guidance.

 The second and all subsequent reviews of children looked after will consider the child's Permanence Plan.
 All elements and steps within the Plan - all those aspects which will need to be managed to achieve the final agreed outcome - will be identified.
 A key person and a time scale will be identified for each task within the plan.
 Adoption plans will need to identify all relevant time scales throughout the process.

-Appendix One - Identifying Permanence Options presents a brief, research-based checklist of considerations about Adoption, Child Arrangements Orders, Special Guardianship Orders and Long-term Fostering.
+Appendix 1: Identifying Permanence Options presents a brief, research-based checklist of considerations about Adoption, Child Arrangements Orders, Special Guardianship Orders and Long-term Fostering.

 In considering the child's needs, full consultation with family and community networks should be undertaken to establish the child's attachments and supports.